 Learn how to make yummy homemade salad dressings for every mood!

 Healthy fats are an important part of creating a balanced snack.
-Here are some yummy ideas to get you started:
+Here are some yummy snack ideas:

-Bonus tip: Get an extra boost of omega-3’s by adding chia seed, flaxseed, or walnuts to snacks like smoothies, yogurt, or oatmeal.
+Bonus tip: Get an extra boost of omega-3’s by adding chia seed, ground flaxseed, hulled hemp hearts, or walnuts to snacks like smoothies, yogurt, or oatmeal.

 Want more ideas for boosting healthy fats?
-Chat with a Health Coach to set a healthy eating goal focusing on adding healthy fats.
+Join Brook to chat with a Health Coach to set a healthy eating goal focusing on adding healthy fats.

-on August 3, 2021.
-Kelsea is a Registered Dietitian with her Master's degree in Nutrition from Bastyr University in Kenmore, WA, and is one of our Health Coaches.
+on October 4, 2022.
+Kelsea is a Registered Dietitian with her Master's degree in Nutrition from Bastyr University in Kenmore, WA.